HorizonRDK/tros_en/docs/quick_demo/demo_cv.md

 1. The Horizon RDK is pre-loaded with  Ubuntu 20.04/22.04 system image.

-2. TogetheROS.Bot has been successfully installed on the Horizon RDK.### User Guide
+2. TogetheROS.Bot has been successfully installed on the Horizon RDK.

 #### Horizon RDK